Melvillian/rekt_summarizer/README.md

 This will:
 1. Fetch the rekt.news articles listed in their [leaderboard](https://rekt.news/leaderboard/)
 2. Convert the HTML articles to markdown and store them in [rekt_summarizer/markdown_data/](./rekt_summarizer/markdown_data/)
-3. Use OpenAI to categorize the hacks involved in each article such the tool outputs a JSON object of the form:
+3. Use OpenAI to categorize the hacks involved in each article such the script prints a dict of the form:

 ```js